-Most landlords require a deposit at the time of signing the lease.
+Some landlords require a deposit at the time of signing the lease and others waive the security deposit.
 This deposit is money that the landlord collects as security against property damage, unclean conditions, and unpaid rent.
 The amount may vary, but it cannot exceed two month’s rent in the state of Missouri.

 - Within 30 days from the date the lease ends, the landlord is required to either return your full security deposit or give you a written list of reasons why part or all the security deposit was withheld.

 - It is important for the tenant to make it known to the landlord where they will be staying during the 30 days after the lease ends, so the security deposit can be sent to the appropriate location.

 - The landlord may retain all or any portion of the deposit to cover any damages or charges for which you are liable under the lease.
 The landlord may also retain all or any portion of the deposit if you break the lease agreement.

 If you are not required to pay a security deposit, any charges as listed in the lease, damages, and unpaid rent will be billed after you have moved-out and a walk-thru of the property has been done by the property owner.

 A landlord may not evict without a court order.
 The landlord may begin eviction proceedings if a tenant:

 - Damages property

 - Allows drug-related criminal activity on the premises

 - Fails to vacate at the end of the lease term